VAdithya29/VAdithya29/README.md

-- 👋 Hi, I’m @VAdithya29
+- 👋 Hi, I’m Adithya
-- 👀 I’m interested in Fullstack Development
+- 👀 I’m interested in Data Analytics, Data Science and Fullstack Development
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently pursuing Master in Data and Computational Science from University College Dublin.
-- 💞️ I’m looking to collaborate on any kind of project
+- 💞️ I’m looking to collaborate on any kind of project!

 <!---
 VAdithya29/VAdithya29 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.